jhvanderschee/jekyllcodex/_without-plugin/randomize.md

 ### Introduction

-Sometimes when you want to create a randomized list of items.
-Especially when you want to show only the first few items.
+Sometimes you want to create a randomized list of items.
+More often you want to show three random items out of collection.
 In a static site this is quite hard, because random in Liquid means random at build time.
-This script randomizes at each visit/page load using Javascript.
+This script, however, randomizes at each visit/page load using Javascript.

 ### How it works

-This scripts shuffles all items with the class randomize.
+This scripts shuffles all items in the page that have the class randomize.
 Make sure you hide the items you do not want to show with CSS.
-If you want to prevent the potentially massive amount of DOM elements to take up too much memory and bandwith, write all image sources as 'data-src'.
-This script will rewrite only the visible ones as 'src'.
+To prevent the potentially massive amount of DOM elements to take up too much memory and bandwith, you can write all image sources as 'data-src'.
+This script will rewrite only the visible ones to 'src'.
 The same can be done for background images, by using 'data-style' on your elements.

 [expand]